mlevison/APR-Markdown-Export/post/to-get-bang-for-your-buck-try-impact-mapping/index.md

 categories:
   - "scrum-tools"
 coverImage: "impact-mapping-WSOBS-example4.png"
+excerpt: 'Work is humming along nicely when your Marketing VP stops by your desk and says, “We need'
 ---

 Work is humming along nicely when your Marketing VP stops by your desk and says, “We need to double monthly sales.”